Configure the Cost and Usage Report in AWS

 Step 2: Select Delivery options displays.

-- Type the name of the S3 bucket where you want AWS to publish and store your reports.
+- Type the name of the S3 bucket where you want AWS to publish and store the CUR.

 - From the AWS Management Console, select Storage > S3.